WebOfTrust/WOT-terms/search-index-typesense/config/config-sitemaps-manual/README.md

 You are free to name the files.

-- slack-keri-archive.xml: this is a one time sitemap since this archive will not change anymmore.
+See slack-keri-archive.xml` as an example: this is a one time sitemap since this archive will not change anymmore.